c0nD/FluffyBOT/README.md

  - [discord.py Discord Server (especially all of the Mayas and helpers)](discord.gg/dpy)
  - [Alex Zades -- helped with cattrs](https://github.com/AlexZades)
  - [OnionCult Discord! -- there wouldn't be a bot without them to use it!](https://discord.com/invite/onioncult)
+ - VanLyden/Lama -- all the art for the bot was kindly done by her!